Fact checked

 In this article, we are referring only to continuing powers of attorney.
 Willful does not offer non-continuing (or limited) power of attorney documents at this time.

-What Is The Ontario Power Of Attorney Act?
+What is the Ontario Power Of Attorney Act?

 The Power of Attorney Act was legislated in 1990 as a mechanism to authorize the use of a power of attorney, a legally binding document with which a person (the grantor) grants another person (the attorney) the ability to act on their behalf in the event they are unable to make their own decisions.